 The Employment and Skills Commission

-The Commission has been working closely with City Hall’s Skills for Londoners Taskforce to:
+We work closely with City Hall’s Skills for Londoners Board to:

 create a business led skills strategy